fleschutz/my-settings/README.md

 ⚠️ Requirements
 ----------------
-On Windows it requires the installation of 'Git for Windows´.
+On Windows it requires the installation of *Git for Windows*.

 🔧 Terminal Setup
 ------------------